Patrizio Oliva: European title

 This left Oliva with a record of 25 victories with no losses and earned him a fight against Frenchman Robert Gambini for a chance to win for his first major title, the European light welterweight title.
 Oliva was again victorious and took the title from Gambini on points over twelve rounds.
 Gambini retired from boxing after the fight.

 Oliva continued his run of career victories by winning his first 48 fights, including a victory over Ubaldo Nestor Sacco in 1986 to capture the WBA light welterweight title.
-Oliva defended the title four times prior to losing to Juan Martin Coggi by KO in 1987.
+Oliva defended the title twice before losing to Juan Martin Coggi by KO in 1987.
 After a two-year rest, Oliva came back and went on to win his next 9 fights, setting up a shot at WBC welterweight title holder James McGirt in 1992.
 Oliva lost via unanimous decision, and retired after the bout with a record of 57–2–0.

+Personal life

+Oliva has been married twice and has four children.
+He's an atheist.